 FAQ - Travel to Algarve, Portugal this summer

-Your questions answered about summer holdiays in the Algarve this yearAmid the constant stream of ever-changing, not necessarily reliable information out there about travel to and from Portugal this summer, people are confused about travel and what they can expect in resort.
+Your questions answered about summer holdiays in the Algarve this yearAmid the constant stream of ever-changing information out there about travel to and from Portugal this summer, people are confused about travel and what they can expect in resort.
 We answer your questions about travel to Portugal and holidays in the Algarve this summer.

 So, what can you do this summer in the Algarve?
 Pretty much everything!
 The beaches are open and as gorgeous as ever.
 Restaurants are open and the food still tastes amazing, especially served al fresco with sea views.
 The coast is calling you to discover its caves and coves on a boat trip.
 Off-road adventures await you in the sparsely populated countryside.
 You can surf, play golf, tennis and padel.
 Zoomarine is open with a limited capacity but with all the fun.
 It’s summer as you always imagined, just with a little more awareness and some masks.

 Anecdotally, we know that most travellers have found much greater awareness of social distancing, mask use and general caution in Portugal than in other countries.
 Algarve locals and businesses have adopted new norms in their personal and work lives to limit the transmission of infections.
 Social distancing signage is everywhere, hand sanitizers are at every entrance.
 Generally, visitors report feeling as safe or safer in the Algarve than even in their own countries.

 Below we answer some questions about travel to Portugal, about using masks and what you can expect your summer in the Algarve to be like.

 NOTE: the information below refers to Summer 2020.

 We are confident that the scenario will be similar for Summer 2021 but as yet do not have confirmation of details.

 Are there flights to Faro airport?